darkhelmet/verboselogging/posts/emacs-and-termcap.md

 \<pre\>infocmp~~C rxvt-unicode | sudo tee /etc/termcap

 </pre>
-If you strace emacs when you start it, you’ll see it tries to open that file, which doesn’t exist on Ubuntu by default.
-I tried everything else, the big suggestion from 1996 being install some compat library, which is ancient, and installing libncurses5-dev, which puts the include file in the right spot, but doesn’t actually fix anything, even after reconfiguring/compiling like you’re supposed to.
+If you strace emacs when you start it, you'll see it tries to open that file, which doesn't exist on Ubuntu by default.
+I tried everything else, the big suggestion from 1996 being install some compat library, which is ancient, and installing libncurses5-dev, which puts the include file in the right spot, but doesn't actually fix anything, even after reconfiguring/compiling like you're supposed to.

 Regardless, that little snippet fixes it, and now I have emacs.

-EDIT: So actually that fixed it to the point that it would run, but I didn’t have colors.
-I don’t know what I did, but I recompiled and everything from scratch and it’s good to go now.
+EDIT: So actually that fixed it to the point that it would run, but I didn't have colors.
+I don't know what I did, but I recompiled and everything from scratch and it's good to go now.